Crime in Chicago: Murder and shootings 1991-Present

 Chicago has been criticized for comparatively light sentencing guidelines for those found illegally in possession of a firearm.
 Most people convicted of illegal gun possession receive the minimum sentence, one year, a Chicago Sun-Times analysis found, and serve less than half of the sentence because of time for good behavior and pre-trial confinement.
 The minimum sentence for felons found in possession of a firearm is two years.
 Those charged with simple gun possession had an average of four prior arrests.
 Felons charged with prior gun related crimes will be faced with stricter sentencing as of a new bill proposed in 2017.
 Those charged with gun possession by a felon had an average of ten prior arrests.

-In September 2015, an area and neighborhood of Chicago, West Garfield Park, was named "America's mass shooting capital", citing 18 occasions in 2015 in which at least four people were shot in a single incident.
-In 2016, the number of murders soared to 769.
-August 2016 marked the most violent month Chicago had recorded in over two decades with 92 murders, included the murder of Nykea Aldridge, cousin of NBA star Dwyane Wade.
-Chicago's 2016 murder and shooting surge has attracted national media attention from CNN, The New York Times, USA Today, Time magazine and PBS.
+August 2016 marked the most violent month Chicago had recorded in over two decades with 92 homicides, included the murder of Nykea Aldridge, cousin of NBA star Dwyane Wade.
+Chicago's 2016 murder and shooting surge attracted national media attention from CNN, The New York Times, USA Today, Time magazine and PBS.
 Filmmaker Spike Lee's 2015 release, Chi-Raq, highlights Chicago's gun violence using a narrative inspired by the Greek comedy Lysistrata.

-In 2017, the number of homicides fell to 653, dropping to 561 in 2018 and 492 in 2019.
-Chicago's deadliest day since reliable digital records began in 1991 occurred on May 31, 2020, with 18 murders committed.
-This day was part of a three-day weekend that saw 85 shootings in the city.
+Chicago's deadliest day since reliable digital records began in 1991, was on May 31, 2020, with 18 murders committed.
+That day was part of a three-day weekend that had 85 shootings, and 24 murders, the all-time highest number killed on a Chicago weekend.
 Reports indicate that the victims were of various ages and occupations, but mostly black.
 The violence was framed by the George Floyd protests, but researchers said it was unheard of and unable to be contextualized.
-The city's second-deadliest day saw 13 murders, and occurred in 1991 shortly after digital records were introduced; there is no deadlier day recorded in the past 60 years, but records prior to 1991 may be unreliable.
+The city's second-deadliest day had 13 murders, and occurred in 1991 shortly after digital records were introduced.
+There is no deadlier day recorded in the past 60 years, but records prior to 1991 may be unreliable.